Sulbae/OlahGizi-Project/Nutrition Prediction Model/Readme.md

 ## __Prediction__

 ## __Conclusion__
+1. The model is a regression model because it aims to predict a continuous outcome (Nutrition Density Values) based on various input features (nutrient values).
+The prediction is estimating nutrient density values, which inherently involves predicting numerical quantities.

+2. All data have skewed distribution and outliers, whereas the neural network model is more suitable for normally distributed data.
+Hence, the data needs to be transformed to logarithmic values and then normalized.
+The logarithmic transformation helps stabilize variance and reduce the effect of outliers by compressing the range of the data.
+Data normalization helps in adjusting the feature scales, which is crucial for neural networks as they are sensitive to the scale of input features.
+It will change the data to be normally distributed or close to it.
+By pre-processing the data this way, we can enhance the model's ability to learn meaningful patterns, leading to better performance and generalization on unseen data.

+3. Based on the model evaluation, the architecture design of Model 1 is better than Model 2.
+This is drawn from comparing metrics such as Mean Squared Error (MSE), Mean Absolute Error (MAE), and R-squared values between the two models.
+Model 1 has shown lower error rates in predicting nutrition density.
+The choice of architecture such as the number of layers and nodes, loss functions, and optimization techniques used in Model 1, likely contributed to its performance.
+In addition, there are recommendations to develop a model with superior performance as follows:

+    * Further refinement of feature selection may enhance model performance.
+Identifying key features that significantly impact nutrition density could lead to improved predictive accuracy.
+    * Explore different architectures and hyperparameter settings then identify the optimal configuration for the model.
+    * Implementing regularization techniques such as dropout, L1/L2 regularization, or batch normalization can help prevent overfitting in complex models.

+## __Development Opportunity__
+__1. Meal Recommendation System__.
+By integrating this dataset with broader dietary data, machine learning models can recommend dietary adjustments to individuals.
+For instance, a recommendation system could suggest lower-calorie or lower-sugar food alternatives to users looking to reduce their calorie intake but who still want to get high nutrition.
+Machine learning models can integrate food consumption data into broader dietary tracking tools used in fitness and health apps, providing users with insights into their dietary meal plans.

+__2. Predictive Modeling for Health Impacts__.
+With sufficient data linking meal consumption to health outcomes, predictive models could forecast health impacts based on meal consumption patterns.
+This could be particularly useful for public health.

 ## __References__
 1. Alfarisi, B. I., et al. (2023). *Mengungkap Kesehatan Melalui Angka: Prediksi Malnutrisi Melalui Penilaian Status Gizi dan Asupan Makronutrien.* Prosiding SNPPM-5, 299-311.